Skip to content

 25. The PID Provider returns a request_uri that is bound to the Pushed Authorization Request

-27. The PID Provider responds with the first step to start the eID process with the Wallet, e.g. the tcToken.
+27. The PID Provider responds with the first step to start the eID process with the Wallet, e.g. the tcToken, to authenticate the user.

 28. Further communication is exchanged to perform the eID process